 Haunting Nights Ghost Adventures continues as we take you on a ghost hunt to the True Crime Museum in Hastings

-New for 2024 and probably the most strangest location to date for a Haunting Nights Ghost Adventure in Hastings East Sussex
+Probably the most strangest location to date for a Haunting Nights Ghost Adventure in Hastings East Sussex

 On the seafront in the fashionable Victorian seaside town of Hastings East Sussex is the chilling home of The True CRIME Museum